wearefine/fae/docs/index.md

 # Change Tracker

 Fae has a build in system to track the changes of the records in your admin.
-By default it's on, tracking the last 15 time a record has been changed.
+By default it's on, tracking the last 15 times a record has been changed.
 Make sure any model you want to track has 'include Fae::BaseModelConcern' at the top.

 For each change the tracker tracks what kind of change it is (create, update or delete), what attributes were changed, who changed it and when it happened.